Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-09.md

 ...
 ```

-## Table View Detail View

-A common pattern in mobile development is the list view and detail view.
-At the root level you have stack view that contains list view.
-Tapping one of the cells in the list shows a detail view.

-You see this pattern in many apps.
+## Navbars in the wold

+Observe some navbars in apps that you use to see how they are configured and styled:

+- Twitter
-- Mail
+- Facebook
 - Settings
 - Slack
 - Instagram

-Almost every app you use will make use of this pattern is some way.
+## List Detail Pattern

+A common pattern on mobile is the list detail pattern.
+This pattern displays a list of options tapping one of the list items displays a new screen this is the called the details view.

 ## Challenges

 Set up an app following the structions above.
 It should use React Navigation have a Home Screen and a Detail Screen.